-Conceptual and theoretical analysis of immune activation and biological boundaries
+Conceptual and theoretical analysis of immune activation, biological boundaries, and disease

 The goal of our interdisciplinary group is to offer an enriched conceptualization, explanation, and modelling of biological processes, particularly through our ERC-funded IDEM project.
 We reach this aim through what we call « Philosophy in biology », an innovative way to combine the contributions of philosophy of biology, experimental biology, and medical biology.
-We are focused first and foremost on immunology, but also have much interest and expertise in microbiology, evolution, systems biology, developmental biology, physiology, among other fields.
+We are focused first and foremost on immunology, but also work on conceptual issues related to microbiology, evolutionary biology, ecology, developmental biology, physiology, cancer biology, and the medical sciences.

 Our group currently works on four main projects: